Real Racing (racing team): Super GT – GT500

 In 2007, Real Racing competed in the GT500 with Honda as their choice of car manufacturer.
 Kaneishi himself took the wheel as an owner-driver along with his cousin Toshihiro Kaneishi.
 The F3 engine and Super GT vehicle were both manufactured by Honda, while the tyres came from Bridgestone.
 The team maintained its F3 cars in-house, although Super GT maintenance was outsourced from ARTA.
 In 2009, Keihin became the title sponsor of the team in Super GT, a role which it held until the end of the 2020 season.
-Keihin merged with a number of other companies to form Hitachi Astemo, a joint venture between Hitachi and Honda, and Astemo replaced Keihin as the title sponsor for Real Racing in 2021.
+Keihin merged with a number of other companies to form Astemo, a joint venture between Hitachi and Honda at the time; as the result, Astemo replaced Keihin as the title sponsor for Real Racing in 2021.
 Nobuharu Matsushita rejoined Honda as a factory driver for 2022 and signed with Astemo Real Racing.
 He replaced Bertrand Baguette, who left Honda at the end of 2021.
 For 2024, Real Racing would have Kakunoshin Ohta as the replacement for Matsushita.